mobikitapp/Mobikit-Control-de-Gestion/replit.md

 # Manufacturing Management System

 ## Overview
-A comprehensive management system designed for manufacturing companies to centralize the administration of clients, projects, contracts, manufacturing orders, and dispatches.
-The system's core purpose is to streamline operations, improve tracking, and enhance decision-making by providing end-to-end visibility from initial client contact through project completion and delivery.
-Key capabilities include integrated document management, quality assurance workflows, multi-role user access controls, financial payment status management, processing time tracking by area, strategic capacity planning, and customizable project types with specific factors.
+A comprehensive management system for manufacturing companies to centralize the administration of clients, projects, contracts, manufacturing orders, and dispatches.
+Its purpose is to streamline operations, improve tracking, and enhance decision-making through end-to-end visibility.
+Key capabilities include integrated document management, quality assurance, multi-role user access, financial payment status, processing time tracking, strategic capacity planning, and customizable project types.
+The system aims to provide a centralized platform for managing the entire manufacturing lifecycle from client engagement to product delivery.

 ## User Preferences
 Preferred communication style: Simple, everyday language.